nicolasAmat/Patapsco/README.md

-# Patapsco
-Presburger Arithmetic To Automata Predicting State COmplexity
+# Patapsco - Presburger Arithmetic To Automata Prober of State COmplexity